Shard-builder Mace eyes Qatar World Cup victory

 "Every client we speak to is constrained by a lack of bank finance," he said.

-Privately-owned Mace is tipped as one of the favourites to win the 2022 football World Cup stadium deal after helping to deliver the London Olympic site, for which it joined forces with British builder Laing O'Rourke, on time and within budget.
+Privately-owned Mace, which has joined forces with British builder Laing O'Rourke, is tipped as one of the favourites to win the 2022 soccer World Cup stadium deal after helping to deliver the London Olympic site on time and within budget.

 "It's tough, there is no doubt it's tough.
 Qatar are looking for the best people in the world ...
 We're one of five, everyone's been interviewed, and the view is that they will decide on somebody before December," said Pycroft.